The determining role of covariances in large networks of stochastic neurons: Examples

 Yet, one can wonder what happens when statistics are computed from the macroscopic behavior of multiple trajectories.
 As the trajectories are random, the oscillation periods are expected to vary among trajectories, and even among oscillations in each trajectory.
 Thus, one should expect the oscillations to decay over time when averaging many trajectories.
 This is the behavior that our second-order model reproduces.

-Integrating the second-order system with initial state given by \eqref{eq.ex3.initstate} for populations of 100 neurons each yields the solution shown on the middle and bottom left panels of Fig.~\ref{fig.ex3}.
+Integrating the second-order system with initial state given by \cref{eq.ex3.initstate} for populations of 500 neurons each with an initial distribution of \(n_E = n_I = 50\) distinct neuronal states yields the solution shown on the middle and bottom left panels of Figure~\ref{fig.ex3}.
+As in the other examples, in order to avoid overloading the figure we showed only expectations and variances on the figure as these variables are the easier to interpret, but now they are not enough to determine covariances between fractions of two distinct populations in given states.
+The other covariances are shown on Figure~\ref{fig.ex3.covs}, in Appendix~\ref{apx.covs}.
 The solution converges to a fixed point where variances are nonzero, and where the value of each expectation is about the average, over a cycle, of the corresponding expectation predicted by the mean-field system.
-To compare this solution with the macroscopic behavior of the underlying Markov chain, we generated 10\,000 trajectories in a network with 100 neurons in each population.
-The relevant statistics from these trajectories are shown on the middle and bottom right panels of Fig.~\ref{fig.ex3} and illustrate that, at least qualitatively, the second-order model succeeds in predicting the macroscopic behavior of the Markov chain.
+To compare this solution with the macroscopic behavior of the underlying Markov chain, we generated 1000 trajectories in a network with 500 neurons in each population.
+The relevant statistics from these trajectories are shown on the middle and bottom right panels of Figure~\ref{fig.ex3}.